MarceloLeite2604/tutorials/README.md

-This is where I store some of the scripts and source codes I elaborated while learning languages/tools/APIs.
+This is where I store some of the scripts and source codes I elaborate while learning languages/tools/APIs.